-The most destructive aspects of a hurricane are the aggressive-force winds and indomitable rainfall.
+The most destructive aspects of a hurricane are the aggressive-force winds and heavy rains.
 Together, these two forces batter and uproot homes and other property.
-When it comes to houses and buildings, a hurricane can cause two main types of damage: surface damage and structural damage.

-Surface damage refers to damage that is more or less superficial.
+This refers to damage that is more or less superficial.
 It generally affects the exterior of the home and can expose the interior of your home to the elements.
 Broken windows, chipped-off paint, and shingles ripped from rooftops are some examples.
-Surface damage is usually simple to fix.

-On the other hand, structural damage compromises the integrity and livability of the building.
-It affects the structure or foundation of the home and thus its ability to remain standing.
-A structurally damaged home could collapse or cause illness, depending on the damage.
+This type of destruction compromises the integrity and livability of the building.
+It affects the structure or foundation of the home and, thus, its ability to remain standing.
+A structurally damaged home could collapse or result in illness.

 For example, strong winds can weaken the load-bearing walls of your home, or hurricane waters may leak through a hole in the roof and soak into the home’s woodwork, causing mold to grow within the walls.
 Some common signs of structural damage after a hurricane in Louisiana are: